SRS 2021 Award Recipients

 The SRS 2021 Award Recipient list is now available.

 SRS is VIRTUAL!

 So far, more than 300 students are signed up to participate in this year's 14th annual Student Research Symposim, which will be held March 19 and 20, 2021.

-The Student Research Symposium (SRS) is a public forum where San Diego State University students present their research, scholarship, and creative activities.
+SRS is a public forum where SDSU students present their research, scholarship, and creative activities.
 The symposium is a two-day event, occurring each spring semester, that recognizes the outstanding scholarly accomplishments of SDSU students.
-It is a great way to learn about all the wonderful projects that our students, both graduate and undergraduate, are engaged in.
+It is a great way to learn about all the wonderful projects of our students, both graduate and undergraduate.

 We award excellence

 Presidential Awards ($500) are made to recognize outstanding achievement in original scholarship.
 These graduate and undergraduate students go on to represent SDSU at the CSU Student Research Competition.
 In total, more than 50 cash awards were given in recognition of outstanding presentations or performance during SRS 2018.

 All SDSU students are encouraged to submit an application to present either preliminary or completed results from their original research or creative activity.
 Presentations, whether oral, poster, exhibit, or performance, are organized by academic disciplines with divisions for undergraduate, masters', and doctoral students.